Blender’s Notes Alzheimer’s:

-Steep Me Self help Tea combinations are a great way to get health benefits outside of the standard tea leaf.
+Steep Me Self-help Tea combinations are a great way to get health benefits outside of the standard tea leaf.
 This combination of teas and herbs has come about with the long and extensive research into how Alzheimer’s has evolved and the ability to diagnose early.
-Plus this combination of herbs works well in prevention of this debilitating disease and keeping the brain healthy and strong.
+Plus, this combination of herbs works well in prevention of this debilitating disease and keeping the brain healthy and strong while helping to enhance mood stability, rest, and energy levels.
+These herbs will provide nutrition and are useful for the treatment of complications that may result from this diagnosis.

 - Leaves can be infused all day!
 (They will not get bitter)